karrick/lines/README.md

 # lines

-Print a range of lines.
+Print a range of lines from standard input or one or more files.

 ## Description